26+ EPIC First Day of School Traditions

-Ladybug is starting preschool this month so I’ve been looking for ideas on traditions to start for the first day of school for her.
-I asked some fellow bloggers, friends, family and facebook fans and, I gotta tell ya, there are a LOT of great ideas for this!
-I know I won’t be able to do ALL of them of course but I didn't want the research to go to waste!
+I know no one can do ALL of them of course but I didn't want the research to go to waste!
 These are perfect whether your child is heading to school for the first time or you want to mark the start of your homeschool year.

 Patricia from Texas says, “We framed [our daughter's] 3yr preschool pic and took a pic of her holding it before her first day of 4yr.
 We'll hold that pic (in the same frame) this year for kinder, and every year after just changing the year before picture.”

 Louise and Jenni over at Paging Fun Mums celebrates the first day of kindergarten with fun sidewalk chalk photos.
 I love how she recorded what the kids want to be when they grow up.
 You could even do this one at the bus stop!

 You could also pick a theme for the year, starting with your photo.
 Amber from Classic Housewife (who has TONS of Homeschooling Tips, in case you are interested) says, “We make the first day of school FUN.
 This year I'm thinking of kind of a “masquerade” theme.
 (I always look for ways to cover their faces so I can take pics for my blog since I don't post their faces [for the blog].)”
 Here is her pinterest board of 1st Day of School ideas.

-Antoinette Peterson from Sister Save a Lot say, “We do picture using these printables from How Does She website.
-Here is the link. http://www.howdoesshe.com/
+Antoinette Peterson from Sister Save a Lot say, “We do picture using these First Day of School printables from How Does She website.

 Alicia Myers of Gateway to Saving says, “This isn't just a first day of school thing, but it's the perfect time to start.
 A friend takes her daughters pic every morning.
 She posts hers in a FB album, but sending them to groove book or a photo site would be good, too.”